signalogic/SigSRF_SDK/mediaTest_readme.md

     sox audio_file.au audio_file.wav
     ```

     When .au save format is specified as shown in step 2, Wireshark performs uLaw or ALaw conversion internally (based on the payload type in the RTP packets) and writes out 16-bit linear (PCM) audio samples.
-If for some reason you are using .raw format, then you will have to correctly specify uLaw vs. ALaw to sox, Audacity, or other conversion program.
+If for some reason you are using .raw format, then you will have to correctly specify uLaw vs. ALaw to sox, Audacity, Hypersignal, or other conversion program.
 If that doesn't match the mediaMin or mediaTest session config file payload type value, then the output audio data may still be audible but incorrect (for example it may have a dc offset or incorrect amplitude scale).

     *Note: the above instructions apply to Wireshark version 2.2.6.*